Don’t live anywhere near New York City but still desperate to see something—anything—drop during the countdown to 2019?

 Her name is Sushi (the drag queen, not the stiletto).
 But Sushi is just one of the many midnight drop options in Key West: They also drop a 6-foot conch shell at Sloppy Joe's and a pirate wench at the Schooner Wharf Bar.

 If you love briny cucumbers, you'll appreciate the 3-foot pickle that drops down the flagpole at 7 p.m.
-EST.
+EST ("which also happens to be midnight Greenwich Mean Time," their website tells us).

 It would take a Godzilla-like squirrel to carry away this 10-foot-tall nut made of 1250 pounds of copper and steel, which was created by sculptor David Benson to celebrate the City of Oaks.

-This year will be Boise's fifth year dropping a giant spud.
+This year will be Boise's sixth year dropping a giant spud.

 In 2012, the city of Frederick began the tradition of dropping a 5-foot by 2.5-foot wooden key from a suspension bridge.
 Why a key?
 To honor one of its most famous sons, of course—The Star-Spangled Banner lyricist Francis Scott Key.